delesslin/language-project/README.md

 # TODOs 📎

-1. Delete & NVM words
+1. Remove console.logs
 2. Refactor media queries into theme queries
-3. Refactor image search to use wikipedia images by article
-4. Implement request page
-5. Overflow scroll on Image Modal
-6. Remove console.logs
-7. Sanitize data so that strings don't begin or end with ' '
+3. Sanitize data so that strings don't begin or end with ' '
-8. Search should use query string to make shareable and navigable
+4. Search should use query string to make shareable and navigable
+   1. Change to routing solution
-9. image search by wikipedia article, not by whatever is happening now
+5. image search by wikipedia article, not by whatever is happening now
-10. Refactor React app state to only use the native react Context and State
+6. Refactor React app state to only use the native react Context and State
    1. Only remaining componenet using ATOMS is KeyboardComponent
    2. Refactor keyboard componenet anyways to be responsive
-11. Refactor /styled into isolated Components <https://paddle.com/blog/why-we-created-an-email-system-using-react/>
+7. Refactor /styled into isolated Components <https://paddle.com/blog/why-we-created-an-email-system-using-react/>
-12. Add custom image url to edit/new word
+8. Add custom image url to edit/new word
-13. Consolidate batch-upload & word-upload...should presuume an Array of length > 0
+9. Consolidate batch-upload & word-upload...should presuume an Array of length > 0
-14. Stop multiple api calls from react app
+10. Stop multiple api calls from react app
-15. Export data as .csv file
+11. Export data as .csv file

 # Minimum Viable Product